DEADPOOL-152006/Vicharak_intern/README.md

 ## 🚀 How It Works (The Data Flow)

 1. **Input:** The user types a misspelled string (e.g., `"teh"`).
+The Python PC Script intercepts it in the background the moment the Spacebar is pressed.
-2. **Software Correction:** The RP2040 algorithm detects the error, checks the frequency dictionary, and corrects `"teh"` to `"the"`.
+2. **Software Correction:** The PC passes the string to the RP2040 via serial.
+The RP2040 detects the error, checks the frequency dictionary, and corrects `"teh"` to `"the"`.
 3. **SPI Transmission:** The RP2040 wraps the string in `\x00` dummy bytes (to flush the hardware pipeline) and sends it over MOSI to the FPGA.
 4. **Hardware Synchronization:** A deliberate `5µs` micro-delay in the RP2040 code allows the FPGA's 50MHz clock to register the Chip Select drop before the data transmission begins, preventing dropped bits.
-5. **Hardware Echo:** The FPGA registers the bytes and streams the final result back to the RP2040 over MISO.
+5. **Hardware Echo:** The FPGA registers the bytes and streams the final result back to the RP2040 over MISO, which is immediately forwarded back to the PC script.
-6. **HID Output:** The RP2040 emulates a USB keyboard and types the final FPGA output directly into Notepad, Word, or any active window on the host PC.
+6. **HID Output:** The Python PC script calculates the typo length, rapidly sends `Backspace` commands to delete the error, and dynamically types the corrected string seamlessly into the user's active application.

 ---